 Patch Management.
 Email systems are updated and patched periodically, and the email system vendor is monitored for email system end-of-life.

 Layered Security and MFA Consideration.
-Layered security controls, to include the use of MFA or equivalent techniques are applied for the mail user population.
+Layered security controls, to include the use of MFA or equivalent techniques, are applied for the mail user population.

 Monitoring.
 Email systems are monitored to detect suspicious activity.